Italian grammar: Clitic pronouns

-Though objects come after the verb as a rule, this is often not the case with a class of unstressed clitic pro-forms.
+Although objects come after the verb as a rule, this is often not the case with a class of unstressed clitic pro-forms.

 Clitic pronouns are replaced with the stressed form for emphatic reasons.
 A somewhat similar situation is represented by the dative shift in English ditransitive verbs.
 Compare, for example, (emphasis in italic) "John gave a book to her" with "John gave her a book".
 In Italian these two different emphases map respectively to "John diede un libro a lei" (stressed form) and "John le diede un libro" (clitic form).
 Compared to English, Italian presents a richer set of cases.

-Clitic pronouns generally come before the verb, but in certain types of constructions, such as lo devo fare, they can also appear as enclitics (attached to the verb itself) – in this case, devo farlo.
+Clitic pronouns generally come before the verb, but in certain types of constructions, such as lo devo fare, they can also appear as enclitics (attached to the verb itself)—in this case, devo farlo.
 In the infinitive, gerund and, except with third-person courtesy forms, imperative moods clitic pronouns must always be compound to the suffix as enclitics (as in confessalo!
 [2p. sg.]/confessiamolo!
 [1p. pl.]/confessatelo!
 [2p. pl.], ricordandolo and mangiarlo).